You notice a few of your panels aren’t performing as they should, but not to worry, you remember your solar system came with a 25-year warranty.

 When choosing solar panels for your home or business it is important to use panels from the industries leading manufacturers.

-This is not the same as a tier 1 supplier (more information on tier 1 manufacturers is available here)
+This is not the same as a tier 1 supplier (more information on the scam of tier 1 manufacturers here)

 More information on the LG NeON 2 panels is available here: The Best Solar Panel In Australia